louiswalsh/exa-onsite/PRD.md

 - **Sponsor:** NIH + MD Anderson (Houston, TX)
 - **Summary:** “Phase II immunotherapy combo; 400 patients fully enrolled and completed in 2024.”
 - **Recruitment Signal:** Very strong performance at large academic centers in TX and NY.
-- **Implication for KP SoCal:** Space is saturated — duplicating this trial design in SoCal would not be differentiated or fundable.
+- **Implication for {{redacted}}:** Space is saturated — duplicating this trial design in SoCal would not be differentiated or fundable.

 ---